James Elston

 • Tidying up the work area afterwards

-This ensures that your home is left in a clean and orderly state upon completion of the back boiler removal process.
+This ensures that your home is left in a clean and orderly state upon completion of the process.

 To ensure the safe and efficient disposal of a back boiler, hiring a Gas Safe Registered heating engineer is of utmost importance.
-Many components of back boilers are recyclable, so contacting your local recycling centre or scrap metal yard to determine if they accept old boilers is a worthwhile endeavour.
+Many back boiler components are recyclable, so contacting your local recycling centre or scrap metal yard to determine if they accept old boilers is worthwhile.

 Back Boiler Replacement Cost